Gabriele-Cutrona/Gabriele-Cutrona/README.md

 - I love ✨anime/📖manga, 📺shows/🎬movies, 📚books/💬comics, 🧑‍💻programming and 🎮videogames.
   - The end, that's 90% of what I do all day.
 And It's awesome.
 - I love free software ❤️
+	- and everything in general that's free (as in freedom, but also as in price)
-- I am fluent (I suppose) in 🇮🇹️ Italian and 🇺🇸️🇬🇧️ English (country flags are terrible at representing languages btw)
+- I am fluent (I suppose) in 🇮🇹️ Italian (native) and 🇺🇸️🇬🇧️ English (country flags are terrible at representing languages btw)
 - I'm currently trying to learn 🇯🇵 Japanese on my own (just for fun, nothing special)

 ### My Goals and progress